ejfox/sStory/README.md

 	}
     ]

-Creating the sStory is as simple as
+Once you've created the objecrs for each of your sections, creating the sStory is as simple as

     /* Add all of the sections to the specified container */
     $('#container').sStory(sections)